manuel-plavsic/nix_slint_rust_template/README.md

 # Note

-***Please, start a new project using the Codeberg repo***, the code there is truly reusable across platfroms and it includes many improvements.
+***Please, start a new project using the Codeberg repo***, as the code there is truly reusable across platfroms and it includes many improvements.

 Therefore, ***do not start a new project using this archived GitHub repo***, as the code here is not easily reusable across platforms and it does not include many fixes.